bagtas3/BobaProject/README.md

 The code I started with was a 2012 presedential election map, and there is still some election-related data and code  in this repository.
 Some of it was kept for reference, and some of it was kept because I was unsure of which data/scripts/etc. where necessary for my own map to stay intact & functioning.

+Currently there are issues loading scripts that are in "http://" format while using this page that is using "https://"

 + Code for my milestone map:
     - [bobaMilestone.html](examples/html/bobaMilestone.html)
     - [bobaMilestone v2.html](examples/html/bobaMilestonev2.html)